eik-lib/core/doc/rest-api.md

-# Asset Pipe REST API
+# Eik Server REST API

 The asset service has the following URI structure: